moogacs/docs.buf.build/docs/reference/images.md

-**Images are FileDescriptorSets, and FileDescriptorSets are Images.** Due to the forwards and backwards compatible nature of Protobuf, we're able to add an additional field to FileDescriptorSet while maintaining compatibility in both directions - existing Protobuf plugins will just drop this field, and `buf` does not require this field to be set to work with Images.
+**Images are FileDescriptorSets, and FileDescriptorSets are Images.** Due to the forwards and backwards compatible nature of Protobuf, we're able to add an additional field to FileDescriptorSet while maintaining compatibility in both directions - existing Protobuf plugins drop this field, and `buf` does not require this field to be set to work with Images.

 **[Modules](../bsr/overview.md#module) are the primitive of Buf, and Images represent the compiled artifact of a module.** In fact, Images contain information about the module used to create it, which